WICG/first-party-sets/README.md

 ## Leveraging the Storage Access API

-To facilitate the browser's ability to handle each subset differently, we are proposing leveraging the [Storage Access API](https://privacycg.github.io/storage-access/) (SAA) to enable cookie access within a RWS.
+To facilitate the browser's ability to handle each subset differently, we are proposing leveraging the [Storage Access API](https://privacycg.github.io/storage-access/) (SAA) to enable cross-site cookie and storage access within a RWS.

- With the SAA, sites may actively request cross-site cookie access, and user-agents may [make their own decisions](https://privacycg.github.io/storage-access/#ua-policy) on whether to automatically grant or deny the request or choose to prompt the user.
+ With the SAA, sites may actively request cross-site cookie and storage access, and user-agents may [make their own decisions](https://privacycg.github.io/storage-access/#ua-policy) on whether to automatically grant or deny the request or choose to prompt the user.
 We propose that browsers supporting RWS incorporate set membership information into this decision.
 In other words, browsers may choose to automatically grant cross-site access when the requesting site is in the same RWS, or in a particular subset of the same RWS, as the top-level site.

 We'd like to collaborate with the community in evolving the Storage Access API to improve developer and user experience and help the SAA better support the use cases that RWS is intended to solve.
 One way to do that is through extending the API surface in a way that makes it easier for developers to use the SAA without integrating iframes: